Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/01/mind-first-language-second.md

     - Programming
     - Psychology
 tags:
-    - pedagogy
+    - Pedagogy
-    - resource
+    - Resource
-    - testing
+    - Testing
 ---

 I don’t know if other industries experience this, but in software development it appears to be getting increasingly common.